BillGibsonDev/BillGibsonDev/README.md

 ### Hi there 👋

+Greetings and Welcome to my Github!

+My name is Bill Gibson aka DevGibby.

+I make user expierences in HTML, CSS, JavaScript and React.

+I am currently seeking opportunities for employment as a Frontend Web Developer!
 <!--
 **DevGibby/DevGibby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.